Your Profession Connection

 Texas Corrections Association is dedicated to providing a forum for promoting quality correctional practices through professional growth, leadership, mentorship and education.
 TCA is organized to anticipate and respond to the needs of our members, clients and the general public.

 2016 Annual Training Conference

-TCA has truly become an umbrella agency.
-Membership includes individuals that serve adults and juveniles in the areas of custody/care of offenders, reentry, probation/parole, offender treatment/programming, pre-trial services, etc. It also includes a wide variety of vendors that offer correctional goods and services.
-This is not meant to be an all-encompassing listing, and I apologize to those that I may have failed to recognize.
-The point that I am trying to make is our diversity gives us strength.
+Echoing former president Chip Seigman, it is my hope that as criminal justice professionals we continue to diversify TCA.
+Our membership includes individuals that serve adults and juveniles in the areas of custody/care of offenders, reentry, probation/parole, offender treatment/programming, pre-trial services, etc. It also includes a wide variety of vendors that offer correctional goods and services.

-We can certainly focus on recruitment by challenging one another to spread the message of TCA as an umbrella agency to those we currently work alongside with.
-Additionally, we can utilize existing relationships with schools and universities to bolster membership of individuals who are working toward careers in the field of corrections.
+We are a multi-faceted association that encourages growth, and together we can continue to spread the message of TCA to gain new membership.
+Additionally, we should continue to deepen our relationships with current members and seek new ways to leverage our resources within schools and universities in order to promote membership of individuals who are working toward careers in the field of corrections.

 In developing our conference trainings, I want to continue to pursue our goal in growing membership.
 I would like to engage the future of corrections and challenge the students to join and become a greater part of the organization.
 I believe that our leaders for tomorrow can add a wealth of insight to our workgroups.
 I would also like to expand our treatment provider base by continuing to offer collaborative training with continuing education hours.
 I believe there is no better time than now to be part of this historical time in the corrections continuum in Texas.
 Each day you make a significant contribution to public safety, diversion, victim assistance, continuity of care, rehabilitation, and reentry.
 Together we are the agents of change.
 Together we do make a difference.
 Together we are a complete system of professionals.
 Thank you for making Texas a safer place and for being part of the Texas Corrections Association.